eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 }
 ```

----

 :::

 ### Milestone #2

-It’s time to test the server!
-Similar to last time, open 2 terminals, one for the TCP server that we just wrote and another for the netcat client.
+It is time to test the server!
+As before, open 2 terminals, one for the TCP server that we just wrote and another for the netcat client.
 Start the server followed by the client.

-Upon successful connection of the client to the server, the server terminal should look like this:
+Upon the successful connection of the client to the server, the server terminal should display:

 ```bash
 [INFO] Server listening on port 8080